 We know that the conference team are very lovely individually and we are pleased to know that the Equality Network will be assisting in some training on a variety of issues.
 But at present we would actively discourage anyone who has a choice from using Edinburgh First for any similar event.

-As I say, this letter was never sent, but given how much time we spent over the weekend trying to get Edinburgh First to sort out the problems their failures had caused, they would have known it anyway.
+As I say, this letter was never sent because of that fear of retaliation in relation to other bookings, but given how much time we spent over the weekend trying to get Edinburgh First to sort out the problems their failures had caused, they would have known it all anyway.

 It is, by far, the worst treatment any BiCon has had from any venue.
 Edinburgh First did not adequately apologise or reduce their bill to reflect their epic fails.